 I crawled into her bilges, paint worn and tar-spotted; poked into lockers, dirt cemented in cracks and joints; squeezed the settee cushions, upholstered in brown vinyl cracked by age; pulled up the floorboards, thick, crudely cut teak planks.
 My heart was sick.
 This boat had been in my dreams for a year and a half—ever since I’d read a line by Eric Hiscock: To my mind, the best pocket cruiser is the Vertue.
 From that moment—what did I know?—my boat was to be a Vertue.
 And her beauty and seakeeping prowess and the adventures we were to have had swelled in my mind.

 I climbed back on deck.
-Standing on the dock watching me with a black sullenness was Philip, who had found Kainui before I had, who had fallen in love with her, who, while raising her purchase price, had neglected to put money down to keep her his.
+Standing on the dock watching me with a black sullenness was Philip, who had found Kainui before I had, who had fallen in love with her, who, while trying to scrape together her purchase price, had neglected to put money down to keep her his.
 The morning after I had first spoken with Peter Kinsey, Kainui’s owner, to see if she were still available, I went to my bank, was promised a loan (later rescinded), and that evening, less than 24 hours later, offered Peter to purchase a first option.
 He said no, I trust you.
 Which only pumped my anxiety—I wanted something binding.
 But he’d stayed to his word.

 I climbed the mast, to check the masthead.
 Philip’s eyes followed me up.